 What is the European Union?
-Where is it coming from?
+How and why did it start?
 Where is it headed?
-The EU has evolved from its original ambitions as an economic regional integration project to add political substance, becoming a multi-level structure with its own constitution, currency, court, and form of citizenship, with powerful institutions, increasingly porous internal borders and a common external border.
+Will it become stronger and grow into a full-fledged United States of Europe?
+Will it become weaker and join the ranks of typical international organizations, following the various crises it has confronted on several dimensions: economic, migration, political - in particular, concerning its impact on sovereignty, democracy, identity, and legitimacy?
+The EU has evolved from its original ambitions as an economic regional integration project towards a geo-political entity, becoming a multi-level governance structure with its own constitution, currency, court, and form of citizenship, with powerful institutions, increasingly porous internal borders and a common external border.
+The experiment succeeded to such an extent that countries in other parts of the world have been considering ways to emulate the EU model and adapt it to their region.
 Some have argued that the EU is sui generis, an unprecedented supranational structure that should be studied as such (some have referred to it as an “unidentified political object”).
-Others have relied on the literatures on international organization and comparative federalism to include it on a continuum ranging from international organizations to confederations and federal states.
+Others have relied on scholarship on international organizations and comparative federalism to include it on a continuum ranging from international organizations to confederations and federal states.
 Yet others have turned to the distant past to find equivalents, arguing that the EU resembles a “neo-medieval empire” (Zielonka).

-This course tackles the big questions concerning the EU’s past, present, and future.
+This course tackles the big questions concerning the EU’s past, present, and future, and discusses their ramifications for European and world politics.
 How far and deep can the EU project expand?
-Can it withstand the pressures of global economic competition?
-Can it find solutions to the current migration crisis without compromising its defining features: porous internal borders and freedom of movement for goods, capital, services, and people on its territory?
-Will it overcome internal divisions between East and West, between new members and the old core of advanced industrialized democracies that initiated the European unification project?
+Is the EU sufficiently democratic?
+Does it represent member-states' and citizens' interests effectively?
+How should it be reformed?
+Will European integration benefit or suffer after Brexit?
+Can the EU withstand the pressures of global economic competition and the rise of new economic giants like China?
+Can it find solutions to the migration crisis without compromising its defining features: porous internal borders and freedom of movement for goods, capital, services, and people on its territory?
+Will it overcome internal divisions between East and West, between new members and the old core of advanced industrialized democracies?
 This course introduces students to the concepts, theories, and empirical resources needed to examine European integration and enlargement.
-We will overview the history and development of the European integration project to understand its institutional framework and relationship with member-states in different policy areas.
-We will analyze and assess the major theories of EU integration in light of current events.
-We will delve into specific EU policy areas (economic and monetary union, security, migration, external relations etc.) to understand how the EU shapes the lives of its citizens.
-We will also study the EU’s relationship with the U.S. and its successive rounds of enlargement towards Southern and post-communist Central and Eastern Europe, which have played an essential role in defining the EU’s current profile.
+We will survey the history and development of the European integration project to understand its institutional framework and relationship with member-states in different policy areas.
+We will assess the major theories of EU integration in light of current events.
+We will delve into specific EU policy areas (economic and monetary union, security, migration, external relations, etc.) to understand how the EU shapes the lives of its citizens.
+We will also study the EU’s relationship with the United States, the United Kingdom, and the rounds of enlargement towards Southern and post-communist Central and Eastern Europe, which have all played an essential role in shaping what the EU is today.

 Russia was among the first nations in the world to face political terrorism when in the 1870s the leftist People's Will group launched the hunt for Tsar Alexander II.
 The terrorist trend continued into the twentieth century; in 1918, the Socialist Revolutionary Party attempted to assassinate Lenin.
 Eradicated by Stalin, terrorism resurfaced in the 1990s, when Russia found itself under attack by Chechen separatists.
 Legitimacy of political terrorism as the last refuge of the oppressed has been actively debated in Russia for more than a century, and the fact that terrorist groups in question ranged from proto-Marxists to the pseudo-Islamic has made Russian discourse on terrorism uncommonly rich.
 We will be using a variety of primary sources, such as terrorists’ manifestos and memoirs, as well as conceptual critiques of terror, starting with Dostoyevsky’s novel Demons.
 First, we will wrestle with the definition of “terrorism” as opposed to “terror.”
 Second, we will explore the place of terrorism in a revolutionary movement and war.
 Third, we will look at the counter-terrorism measures applied by the Russian government in the past and now.
 A case study of terrorism in Russia will hopefully help us to answer a number of questions that are highly relevant today.

-Requisite: Must have taken at least one POSC or LJST course.
+Requisite: Political Science majors must have taken two prior courses in POSC.
+One must be a 200 level or above.
 Limited to 20 students.
 Not open to first-year students.
-Omitted 2019-20.
-Professor Poe.2019-20: Not offered
+Omitted 2022-23.
+Karl Loewenstein Senior Lecturer Picq.2021-22: Not offered

 Hegel once remarked that "To read the newspaper is the modern man's morning-prayer."
 What may be captured in this seemingly obvious observation is a proposition that political understanding of current events is difficult to sustain without daily reading of a newspaper; that reading itself is a dynamic activity, involving interpretation; that all interpretation is, in effect, translation because in any act of reading, the reader inevitably forms a judgment as to what the text is saying.
 A century and a half later, Paul Sweezy wrote [E]veryone knows that the present will someday be history…[and believes] that the most important task of the social scientist is to try to comprehend it as history now, while it is still the present and while we still have the power to influence its shape and outcome.”